a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 | ``actions``       | alert action(s)             |
 +-------------------+-----------------------------+

-Also save a md5 checksum of the search query.
+Also save the md5 checksum of the search query.

-:20-22:   Use Cron Iteration command to calculate the interval between 2 executions
+:20-22:   Use `Cron Iteration<https://splunkbase.splunk.com/app/4027/#/details>`_ command to calculate the interval between 2 executions
 :23-24:   Prefix all fields name except alert & app with ``new_`` for later comparison
 :25-35:   Determine the maximum runtime from scheduler logs
 :36:      Filter out alerts only present in scheduler logs

-Compare it to KV Store lookup current entries
+Compare it to current KV Store lookup entries
 ---------------------------------------------

 :37-38:   Add the current content of the KV Store lookup to the results for comparison